Monsoon to reach Delhi around usual date: Experts - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Last year, the IMD had forecast that the monsoon would arrive in Delhi nearly two weeks before its usual date.
 However, it reached the capital only on July 13, making it the most delayed in 19 years.

 The monsoon had entered a “break” phase and there was virtually no progress from June 20 to July 8.
-(Agencies)
+(PTI)

 Monsoon to reach Delhi around usual date: Experts